skramm/cpphtmltags/docs/manual.md

 <a name="linefeed"></a>
 #### A.4.1 - Line feeds

-In order to be human readable, it may be a good idea to have here and then some line feeds in the output html code.
+In order to be human readable, it may be a good idea to have here and then some line feeds in the output Html code.
 On the other side, for large files it may be wanted to have "compact" html code, by removing all the unnecessary linefeeds.

 These two behaviors can be achieved, three modes are available: